Benthic Habitat Mapping & Finfish-Shellfish Study

-Friends of Barnstable Harbor’s BHMP will map the entire harbor ensuring a comprehensive understanding of the entire harbor ecosystem.
-Data will include detailed imagery and location of eelgrass beds, natural shellfish beds, and marine debris, as well as sediment types and macro-invertebrate counts (see image below).
+Friends of Barnstable Harbor’s BHMP will map the entire harbor insuring that we have a comprehensive understanding of the complete harbor ecosystem.
+Data will include detailed imagery and location of eelgrass beds, natural shellfish beds, and marine debris, as well as sediment types and macro-invertebrate counts.

-Finally, upon completion of the project, we will have an image of our harbor that will enable us to identify specific areas of interest or concern.
+Finally, upon completion of the entire project, we will have an image of our harbor’s health, as well as be able to identify specific areas of concern.
 The utilization of drone technology and/or re-sampling will enable us to document and understand trends in our harbor system.

 Center for Coastal Studies Pleasant Bay Report Final 2018 Full Technical Report